seunghun1ee/communityWebDemo/README.md

 * [ ] Show character count for posts and comments
 * [ ] Markdown editor
 * [ ] Navigation bar
+* [x] Keep replies of the comment after the comment is deleted

 Not fixed.
 They are subject to change.